abinit/abinit/doc/tutorial/dmft_triqs.md

 $3d$ orbitals remain quite localized and keep their atomic character, so we just take the lowest-energy atomic orbital from the PAW dataset (truncated at the PAW radius).
-That is the default choice, [[dmft_orbital]]$=1$, but you can pick any orbital from your PAW dataset or even provide a custom one from a file if needed (the latter is explained in the section for the exact double counting formula).
+That is the default choice, [[dmft_orbital]]$=1$, but you can pick any orbital from your PAW dataset or even provide a custom one from a file if needed (the latter is explained in section $7$ of this tutorial).

 !!! tip